WrappedUsername/Web-Dev-Notes/Basic JavaScript Notes/Basic JavaScript Notes 2/README.md

 const firstName = "Charles";
 const firstLetter = firstName[0];
 ```
-firstLetter would have a value of the string C.
+firstLetter would have a Nth value of the string C.

 ## Nth - Using bracket notation to get the Nth character in a string.